lanyexiaosa/hcet/README.md

-# HCET: Multi-level Medical Embedding of EHR for Predictive Healthcare
+# HCET: Hierarchical Clinical Embedding with Topic Modelling on Electronic Health Record for Predicting Depression
 MiME is a novel EHR embedding algorithm that takes the relationship between diagnosis and its treatments into account when learning to represent each hospital visit.

 #### Running HCET